momentum-mod/docs/_posts/convars/2020-04-30-mom_ghost_color.md

   - player
   - color
   - alpha
-default_value: FF00FFFF
+default_value: 255 0 255 255
 ---

 The color & alpha of the player's ghost.
-Accepts hex color value in format RRGGBBAA.
-If RRGGBB is supplied, the alpha is set to 0x4B (75).
+Accepts color value in format RGBA.
+If RGB is supplied, the alpha is set to 255.